-It is a ratio of the profits to the liabilities and therefore if the profits are multiple times the liabilities then the company is in a good position and the chances of default are almost negligible but if the company has a coverage ratio of less than 1, that implies that the company is not earning enough to be in a position to pay off the liabilities it is foreseeing.
-This gives a negative signal to the investor community and may reflect in lowering of the market stock prices of the company.
+It is a ratio of the profits to the liabilities.
+Therefore if the profits are multiple times the liabilities, then the company is in a good position.
+The chances of default are almost negligible, but if the company has a coverage ratio of less than 1, that implies that the company is not earning enough to be in a position to pay off the liabilities it is foreseeing.
+This gives a negative signal to the investor community and may lower the company’s market stock prices.

 Types of Coverage Ratio

 Types of coverage ratios are defined as to which layer of financial obligations can the company meet.
 We have the following types:

 This measures the proportion of profits that cover the interest expense of the company.
 Therefore, we take up a profit figure that is prior to the charging of interest, such as EBIT or EBITDA.
 However, EBIT is a more appropriate measure because it is after charging depreciation and amortization and therefore gives the amount of profit that can actually be used to pay off the interest.